mmills2/Air_Mouse/README.md

 python -m pip install pywin32
 ```

 Now that you have the correct version of Python and the libraries installed, you're good to download this project's code and run the code in your programming environment.
+One of the most widely used programming environments is Visual Studio Code which you can download [here](https://code.visualstudio.com/).
+Make sure when opening the project folder to select the Air_Mouse folder.
+If you open a folder the Air_Mouse folder is contained in, the program will not run.

 ## How to use

+To run the program, just run the AirMouse.exe file.
+Your may have to give permission to your anti virus software to run the program.
+To stop the program, make sure the window "Air Mouse Camera View" is focused on and press the escape key.
 To get the best results for all hand gestures, orientate your hand so your palm is facing the camera and keep your hand straight up and down.
 Tilting or rotating your can cause the gesture recognizer to unrecognize your hand gesture.

 ### Mouse Movement